My hubby kh would never fail to utter the above line each time he saw somebody with those abominable clogs on their feet walk past us.

 Our casual chat about Crocs jolted my memory of an absolutely side-splitting Croc-bashing article I read a few years back.
 I remembered reading that article thinking "Hey, that sounds just like me if I were to write a post about Crocs."

 The article was written by Steve Tuttle on Newsweek online and it was really difficult retrieving that article.
 All the newsweek links had since been disabled.
 That's the disadvantage of respecting the intellectual property of a writer-- one would not reproduce the whole article anywhere on his/her site but to include a link to the actual page and then the page gets removed.
 I've lost interesting articles whenever I respected intellectual property and because of that, I would sometimes reproduce them on my blog while crediting the author so as to make them accessible for myself and other like-minded people.
-I was glad when I finally found the article on The Lawson Chronicles.
+I was glad when I finally found the article on

 Do note that the following is a reproduction of Steve Tuttle's article with embedded links and pictures from my own research.
 I hope that the insertion of pictures would provide a more interesting read for those who could not bear reading mere text.